 UPDATE, 12/09/18: Phase one of this project is almost live, we are looking for volunteers!
 Read the article below, then fill out this form to be a part of this amazing project: Be a part of LocalRecall.

-We are incredibly proud to announce ubisend geeks will partner with publishing company Archant in an exciting, Google-funded project.
+We are incredibly proud to announce ubisend is partnering up with publishing company Archant in an exciting, Google-funded project.

 The Google Digital News Initiative (DNI) is a Google fund designed to support high-quality journalism through innovation.
 The fund was launched in 2016 and has, since then, offered over €73 million to 359 projects across Europe.